 Does your CV clearly show your relevant experience?
 Make sure you clearly indicate all aspects of your your work experience that relate explicitly to the job you are applying for including any additional posts of duty you have held.

 Recognize any Professional Development you have taken an interest in as of late.
 Recruiter like to see proof of recent training.
-List the courses you have been on in the last a few years in sequential request.
+List the courses you have been on in the last few years in sequential requests.

 International Job Experience:

 Include any international work or travel experience that you have had.
 International job recruiters will won’t just search for the right qualification however will likewise be searching for the kind of individuals who can adjust to living and working in a different nation.
 Any extensive or unusual travel experiences or previous international work that you have done might be a huge advantage.

 Highlight your personal interests and hobbies.
 Most job selections are not just based upon professional qualifications.
 Recruiters will want to know how you fill your spare time.

 Referees.
 You should ask referees if they are prepared to write a reference for you before including them on your CV and make sure all their contact details including email and mobile phone numbers (with international dialing codes) are correct.